Jon Tonks

 Jon Tonks (born 1981) is a British documentary photographer.
 He was awarded the Royal Photographic Society's Vic Odden Award in 2014 for his book Empire.

 Early life and education

-Tonks was born in Sutton Coldfield in the West Midlands.
+Tonks was born in Sutton Coldfield in the West Midlands on july 17th 1981.
 He studied design then worked as a local newspaper photographer.
 Later he earned an MA in Photojournalism & Documentary Photography from London College of Communication.

 Life and work

 Tonks' first book Empire (2014) is about four small far-flung territories that remain under British rule: Tristan da Cunha, Ascension Island, Saint Helena, and the Falkland Islands.
 Beginning in 2007, Tonks spent five years working on the project and travelled around 50,000 miles; he "spent a month in each territory, and over a month at sea getting to them".
 Sean O'Hagan, reviewing the book in The Observer, wrote that "Tonk mixes portraiture and documentary to show how important post-colonial tradition is to the survival of these communities and how their adherence to a kind of old-fashioned Britishness can make them seem culturally as well as geographically isolated in our increasingly globalised world."
 An accompanying text mixes historical fact and anecdote.